-Professional Reference articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference articles are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
+You may find one of our health articles more useful.

 Synonyms: Bairnsdale ulcer, Daintree ulcer, Mossman ulcer, Searl ulcer, Kakerifu ulcer, Toro ulcer

 The largest number of endemic cases occurs in central and western Africa.
 Other affected areas include Australia, South-East Asia, and sporadic cases in Central America and South America.
-M. ulcerans has been isolated from biofilms and small aquatic animals in slow-moving or stagnant water.
-The exact mode of transmission is unknown.

 - For many years the mode of transmission has been unknown, however use of polymerase chain reaction (PCR) has revealed that water bugs and small fish carry M. ulcerans in their salivary glands.

 - Many victims are agricultural workers or children who live near slow-flowing or stagnant water.

 - Direct skin inoculation is believed to be the route of transmission by a bite.

 The incubation period varies from 2 months to several years.
 The initial injury often goes unnoticed.